 - High School transcripts must translated into English, evaluated by an international organization, and sent in a sealed envelope to Isothermal Community College’s Admissions Department.

 Once all the above admissions information is in our possession and you have been evaluated as an eligible candidate to attend Isothermal Community College, the Director of Enrollment Management will generate an I-20 form for you to use in your application for an F1 Student Visa.
 Once you arrive, you will need to provide the following to the Director:

 - Copy of I-94

-If you wish to take ESL classes before you enroll in any of our degree, diploma, or certificate programs, you can contact the ESL Coordinator at 828-286-3636 ext.
-273. ESL classes are offered through our Continuing Education Department and are therefore considered separate from degree, diploma, or certificate programs.
+If you wish to take ESL classes before you enroll in any of our degree, diploma, or certificate programs, you can contact the ESL Coordinator at 828-395-1489.
+ESL classes are offered through our Continuing Education Department and are therefore considered separate from degree, diploma, or certificate programs.
 None of the steps noted above are required for taking classes in our Continuing Education Department.